amartincolby/Rust-Quick-Guide/README.md

         Tundra = 69,
     }

     /* Notice in the above enum how the three trucks were not declared as structs before.
-An enum necessarily contains other types, meaning that any variant that has not been previously declared is automatically declared as a unit struct. */
+An enum necessarily contains other types, meaning that any variant that has not been previously declared is automatically declared as a unit struct.
+More complex type structures can be represented as well. */

-    /*** Union ***/

-    /* The reason for why Rust did not simply take OCaml's terminology is because Rust also took the union type from C. Unlike the enum, which can be understood separate from the machine state, a union requires an understanding of memory.
-A union is a section of memory that can store any of the value types as listed in the union.
-This means that the memory consumed will be whatever is the largest type. */

-    union IntUnion {
+    enum Motorcycle {
-        small_int: i8,
-        large_int: i64,
+        Harley{exhaust: String},
+        Ducati{color: String},
+        Honda{has_vanilla_ice: bool},
     }

-    /* In the above union, 64 bits of space will be reserved because one possible value is a 64-bit integer.

-    Chances are you will never use a union.
-Interacting with them is part of what is considered unsafe Rust and an enum will be a better choice in almost every case.
-The primary use case for unions is when extreme memory efficiency is needed and the safety of enums consumes memory. */
+    /*** > Option ***/

+    /* I originally had Option in the section on language primitives.
+That is how foundational it is to Rust's functioning.
+Option is discussed bere because it is actually an enum, but one so common it is included with the language itself.
+As mentioned, Rust was inspired by functional languages, and one great thing in them is the ability to reliably represent nothing, as with unit, and also the _possibility_ of something or nothing.
+Whenever an Option is used, what is actually passed is a "box" that either has the specified type or is empty.
+This pattern enforces robust null checks. */

+    fn generate_answer() -> Option<i32> {
+        if rand::random::<bool>() {
+            Some(42)
+        } else {
+            None
+        }
+    }

+    let possible_answer = generate_answer();

+    /* Consumption of the Option is usually done with our next major subject, Pattern Matching. */

     /*----------------------------------------------